Backbase/boat-bay/README.md

 To run the frontend go to the package.json file and run this line: ` "start": "npm run webpack:dev"`

+#### Resetting database

+Add the following properties to your run configuration:
+- spring.liquibase.clear-checksums
+- spring.liquibase.drop-first

+Set both to true and select them during run when you wish to reset the database.

 ### Using

 #### Uploading a spec